-Not so much not meeting my expectations, but I think it can become very overwhelming, especially as the Hive learning network — which Mozilla supports — as the network grows.
+Not so much not meeting my expectations, but I think it can become very overwhelming, especially as the Hive learning network grows — which Mozilla supports.
 I have responsibilities at the museum and sometimes I have to balance the two.

 I have moments where I’m really involved and immersed in NYSCI and Hive almost on the same level, other times I have to take a step back, and sometimes the Hive has gone a little MIA or quiet as they transition and figure things out, as they shape the network.
 It’s been a bit of a roller coaster ride over the past couple of years.
 For me, that’s been the biggest challenge — going through that process.

 Do you see any ways that these stories might be useful to you — if at all?

 I would be really curious to hear what individuals get out of being part of the Hive network.
 I think it’s a platform where maybe they feel safer to talk about some of the challenges they’ve faced being a representative.
 So I’d like to know more about the benefits to them.

 I’m very passionate about the network and helping it grow in whatever capacity.
 I think this would be a great opportunity to collect that information and share it, because I don’t feel like every individual or every representative feels a hundred percent comfortable being that honest.